 Been reading monthly income reports for the highest-earning bloggers?
 Do you find yourself wanting to start blogging, too?
 Well, there’s no better time to start a blog than now.
 After all, you won’t go anywhere if you never get your foot in the door.
+For this article, I will show how to start a blog with Bluehost in 6 actionable steps.

 Since you’re here, you probably already know that the two main requirements to start a blog are securing hosting and registering a domain name.
 And you’re probably considering Bluehost as your hosting provider — good choice!